JDENredden/jekyll/_posts/2020-12-04-the-ultimate-guide-to-constructing-a-contax-zeiss-cine-prime-set.md

 | 500               | Mirotar              | ?     |       |       |       |      |          |          |     |       |       | 82  |
 | 1000              | Mirotar              | ?     |       |       |       |      |          |          |     |       | rear  |     |

+*Note:* The numbers in the table reflect the lens' filter diameter in millimeters.
+As you can see not all information is complete.

 From this table we can start to pull out lenses and put together different sets.
 Following on from my previous blog post about [constructing vintage prime sets](https://jden.me/blog/how-to-construct-a-vintage-cine-prime-lens-set/) we will be building the set up progressively from starting from a Wide-Normal-Tele 3-lens set.

 ## Sensor sizes and naming conventions